9 Ways You’re Actually Making Your Cold or Flu Worse

 You may think it’s not worth seeing your doctor for every ache and pain you have, but if you actually have the flu, your doctor may be able to help you out.
 “When it comes to the flu, starting antiviral medicine within the first 48 hours can lead to a shorter and milder illness—so it’s important to act fast,” Dr. Tong says.
 “Early treatment can get you feeling better faster and avoid spreading the virus to others.”
 Try these natural cold remedies that actually work.

 When you’re not feeling well, it’s all too easy to start reaching for those comfort foods (Hello, mac and cheese!).
-But you’re better off following that old adage of starving a fever by feeding it only really healthy foods.
-The sugars from carbs—especially simple carbs like sweets and white bread and pasta—can be turned into sugars readily, which can weaken your white blood cell count, just when you need it the most.
-And you’re going to want to skip these foods that make your cold or flu worse.
+But you’re better off following that old adage of starving a fever by feeding it only healthy foods.
+The sugars from carbs—simple carbs like sweets and white bread and pasta—can be turned into sugars readily, which isn’t that helpful.
+You’re going to want to skip these foods that make your cold or flu worse.